mlpdleal/rock-scissors-paper-app/README.md

 # rock-scizors-paper-app
-Rock, Scizors and Paper app game using SwiftUI Framework
+Rock, Scissors and Paper app game using SwiftUI Framework.